 A Rolling Stone Gathers No Moss Meaning

-Definition: 1) a person who is always moving and never lives in one place for a long time cannot gain knowledge or wealth; 2) a person who is always moving and never says in one place for too long never becomes stagnant and always remains creative.
+Definition: 1) a person who is constantly moving and never lives in one place for a long time cannot gain knowledge or wealth; 2) a person who is always moving and does not stay in a single place for too long will never become stagnant and will always remain creative.

 Origin of a Rolling Stone Gathers No Moss

 This ancient proverb has appeared in numerous languages such as Greek and Latin before appearing in English.